bbc/psammead/packages/components/psammead-paragraph/README.md

 It uses `@bbc/psammead-styles` for colours and font family and `@bbc/gel-foundations` for spacing and for GEL Typography implemented in Styled Components.

+The `script` prop is optional to allow for the component to be used with the typography being inherited from the parent element, or when passing the `script` value typography can be explicitly set to the typography group `bodyCopy`.

 ## Installation

 `npm install @bbc/psammead-paragraph`